• There are no suggestions because the search field is empty.

 Social Engineering

 Social engineering relies heavily on human interaction.
 It involves tricking people into breaking normal security procedures and providing confidential information.
 Social engineers exploit a person’s natural inclination to trust instead of attempting to hack your software.
-Examples of social engineering techniques include the following:

 • Baiting – Baiting is when an attacker leaves a malware-infected physical device, such as a USB flash drive in a place it is sure to be found.
 The finder then picks up the device and loads it onto his or her computer, unintentionally installing the malware.